 Restricted Stock and Restricted Stock Units.
 A participant will not recognize income at the time a restricted stock award is granted.
-When the restrictions lapse with regard to any installment of restricted stock, the participant will recognize ordinary income in an amount equal to the fair market value of the shares with respect to which the restrictions lapse, unless the participant elected to realize ordinary income in the year the award is granted in an amount equal to the fair market value of the restricted stock awarded, determined without regard to the restrictions.
+When the restrictions lapse with regard to any installment of restricted stock, the participant will recognize ordinary income in an amount equal to the fair market value of the shares with respect to which the restrictions lapse, unless the participant elected to realize ordinary income in the year the award is granted in an amount equal to the fair market value of the restrictions.
+A participant will not recognize income at the time an award of restricted stock awarded, determined without regard to the restrictions.
 A participant will not recognize income at the time an award of restricted stock units (GSUs) is granted.
 The participant will recognize ordinary income at the time the GSUs vest, in an amount equal to the cash paid or to be paid or the fair market value of the shares delivered or to be delivered.
 The amount of ordinary income recognized by the participant is subject to payroll taxes.
 Alphabet is entitled to a deduction at the same time and in the same amount as the participant recognizes ordinary income.